microsoft/AirSim/docs/build_windows.md

 </Configuration>
 ```

+### I'm getting error `<MyProject> could not be compiled.
+Try rebuilding from source manually`

+This will occur when there are compilation errors.
+Logs are stored in `<My-Project>\Saved\Logs` which can be used to figure out the problem.

+A common problem could be Visual Studio version conflict, AirSim uses VS 2019 while UE is using VS 2017, this can be found by searching for `2017` in the Log file.
+In that case, see the answer above.

+If you have modified the AirSim plugin files, then you can right-click the `.uproject` file, select `Generate Visual Studio solution file` and then open the `.sln` file in VS to fix the errors and build again.

 ### I get `error C100 : An internal error has occurred in the compiler` when running build.cmd
 We have noticed this happening with VS version `15.9.0` and have checked-in a workaround in AirSim code.
 If you have this VS version, please make sure to pull the latest AirSim code.